JosefGrilloC/Skeletal-core-past-Symbio/README.md

  ## Contents
 - `Grillo_et_al_2025/`: R Project containing the code as a Rmarkdown and the knitted HTML file along with the required Data
+- `X-ray and Skeletal core growth data/`: Directory containing the raw X-rays and the growth rate measurements of the skeletal cores.
 - `Data/`: Processed data used in analyses.
   - **Absolute_abundance.txt**: Post-MED sequences of the reconstructed Symbiodiniaceae communities of the skeletal cores.
   - **Metadata.txt**: Raw data associated with the coral skeletal cores and Post-MED sequences including location, age and species